oUesio/INS-app/README.md

 3. **Install Xsens Software** *(required only for running the application, not for the utility scripts)*
    - Download the MT Software Suite 2022 from [Movella Support](https://www.movella.com/support/software-documentation).
-   - Follow instructions in the download to install the `xsensdeviceapi` wheel matching your Python version.
+   - Follow the instructions in the download to install the `xsensdeviceapi` wheel matching your Python version.

 4. **Allow access to serial port** *(if necessary)*
    ```bash